 Every professional displayed on Hypnotherapy Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 My aim is to help people reduce suffering and distress, make good, useful, and lasting changes in their thoughts, behaviours, and lives, and learn to cope with the demands of modern life.
 My clients say that working with me makes a significant difference in how they feel, think, and react.
 I have been in professional practice for over 20 years, with extensive training in psychotherapy, hypnotherapy, counselling, and coaching.
 You can simply and easily book a 30 minute free of charge consultation to discover if I can help you you in any way.........

-Hypnotherapy can assist you to:
+Hypnotherapy is a wonderful tool that can assist you to:

 explore personal issues and problems in your life;

 eradicate detrimental habits and addictions (quit smoking, manage gambling addiction, alcohol abuse, insomnia );